AlainDaccache/Quantropy/README.md

 #### Unsystematic Risk

-Unsystematic risk, or that associated to a specific company or industry), can be reduced by diversifying across assets.
+Unsystematic risk, or that associated to a specific company or industry, can be reduced by diversifying across assets.

 Markowitz's pioneering work on **Modern Portfolio Theory** formalizes and extends diversification, using the variance of asset prices as a proxy for risk.
 Its key insight is that an asset's risk and return should not be assessed by itself, but by how it contributes to a portfolio's overall risk and return.
 In other words, less correlation between pairs of assets would imply less risk of the overall portfolio.